Around 150 metres below ground, and nearly three times deeper than the deepest tube train, can be found a part of the Crossrail network.

 A subtle part of the security of the place is that each “road” looks the same as the next, and apart from worksites, the whole mine is in total darkness.
 You wouldn’t want to get lost down here.

-Although the mine is still active, and still happily chewing out rock salt, just under 20 years ago, they started sealing off some of the side corridors, and turning them into secure document storage centres.
+Although the mine is still active, and still happily chewing out rock salt, just under 20 years ago, they started sealing off some of the side corridors and turning them into secure document storage centres.

 Some of the National Archives are here, and some of London Underground’s own historic archives are stored here, alongside museums, commercial companies, and even some artwork.

-Crossrail has a slightly different set up, having rented an entire room for itself, and half filled it with pallet loads of small wooden boxes, each containing precious cores.
+Crossrail has a slightly different setup, having rented an entire room for itself, and half-filled it with pallet loads of small wooden boxes, each containing precious cores.

 And at roughly £100 per metre, there is significant commercial cost embedded in these cores, although the intellectual value they offer is far greater.

 It’s an insurance policy, looks expensive, unlikely to be needed, but when it is, you’re usually pleased you took it out.
-The same with Crossrail — the cost was not insignificant, but had something gone wrong with the tunneling, the cost, in cash and reputation would have been extreme.
+The same with Crossrail — the cost was not insignificant, but had something gone wrong with the tunnelling, the cost, in cash and reputation would have been extreme.

-Thanks to the information extracted from the cores, Crossrail made made changes to several of the cross-passages linking the two main running tunnels.
+Thanks to the information extracted from the cores, Crossrail made changes to several of the cross-passages linking the two main running tunnels.
 They also deepened the tunnel under the Thames at Woolwich.
 A cross-passage there was moved to avoid a pocket of unexpectedly loose gravels that would have been exceptionally difficult to dig through had they not known it was there in the first place.

-Storing the cores a long distance from London makes some sense, as the cores can deteriorate over time if not kept in a climate controlled environment, and the salt mine is a perfect place to store them, and considerably cheaper than a climate controlled warehouse above ground.
+Storing the cores a long distance from London makes some sense, as the cores can deteriorate over time if not kept in a climate-controlled environment, and the salt mine is a perfect place to store them, and considerably cheaper than a climate-controlled warehouse above ground.